graaaaaaaaaaaacccy/Glow_by_skin/README.md

 ## Adding Images

-1. Place your images in the beauty_images directory.
+1. Your images in the beauty_images directory.
 2. The image-query.php script will automatically insert image paths into the database when you load the project.
 3. This script is included in index.php to ensure images are only added if they do not already exist in the database.